josdoaitran/microservices-everything/README.md

 Then, each microservice will have these properties:
 + Independently deployable
-+ Several integration patterns with other microservices (sync, ASyns, ...)
++ Several integration patterns with other microservices (sync, Asyns, ...)
-+ Can be tested isolately and can be tested in integration level and integrated levels.
++ Can be tested in isolate and can be tested in integration level and integrated levels.
 (When your application are designed and developed in microservices architecture, the demands of your software will be more and more complex)

 ## Monolith and Microservice Architecture